wavemotion-dave/ColecoDS/README.md

 * 9.4b - Tweaks to the CTC timer engine for Einstein JSW2

 V9.3: 10-Mar-2024 by wavemotion-dave
-* Fixed TMS9918 VDP 5th Sprite Flag handling and slight optmization to the VDP driver.
+* Fixed TMS9918 VDP 5th Sprite Flag handling and slight optimization to the VDP driver.
 * Updated to latest SN76496 sound driver from FluBBa.
 * Other minor tweaks and cleanup as time permitted.
 * Version 9.3a with hotfix for SVI game loading fixed.